uweschmitt/emzed/website/tour.rst

 Adding a new, computed column is easy.
-Here we introduce a new column *m0* which contains the monoisotopic masses corresponding to the contents of the *mf* column
+Here we want to generate a new column ``m0`` which contains the monoisotopic masses corresponding to the contents of the ``mf`` column.
+Converting a molecular formula to the corresponding monoisotopic weight can be done by the function ``mass.of``:

 .. pycon::

-    print mass.of("H2O") # calculates monoisotopic weights
+    print mass.of("H2O")

+Generating the new column ``m0`` is done by applying this function to the columnt ``substances.mf``:

 .. pycon::